-A 250 million EUR bond program listed on the Euronext GEM security market of the Irish Stock Exchange.
-It has an institutional grade board of non-executives who make up an independent committee to offer confidence that all Collateral Managers have had their Bond Series signed off at a high level.
+A 350 million EUR bond program listed on the Euronext GEM security market of the Irish Stock Exchange.
+It has an institutional grade Board of Directors who make up an independent committee to offer confidence that all Collateral Managers have had their Bond Series signed off at a high level.
 Audacia Capital PLC has a management team with extensive experience and knowledge of issuing Bonds, corporate governance and corporate finance.

-The PLC is owned in Trust by the Share Trustee, DMS.
+The PLC is owned in Trust by the Share Trustee, Waystone.
 The shares are held in trust for the benefit of an Irish charitable trust, making the structure bankruptcy remote and reducing potential conflicts of interest.
-The Directors are John Ferguson, Charles Goldsmith, Howard Chapman, Patrick Gibbons, Matthew Tracey, and Andrew Murphy.
+The Directors are John Ferguson, Charles Goldsmith, Howard Chapman, Patrick Gibbons, Jamie Prins, and Matthew Tracey.

 Audacia Capital PLC does not deal directly with investors.
 Only Eligible Counterparties,

-A Collateral Obligor, also referred to as a Collateral Manager, or Series Owner is the owner(s) of the individual Bond Series that has been issued by Audacia Capital PLC.
+A Collateral Obligor, also referred to as a Collateral Manager, or Bond Owner is the owner(s) of the individual Bond Series that has been issued by Audacia Capital PLC.
 Each Bond Manager is responsible for the underlying activity, and performance of their own Bond.
-No Series is issued by Audacia Capital PLC unless the Collateral Obligor has undergone a diligence check and been approved independently by the Irish Stock Exchange.
+No Series is issued by Audacia Capital PLC unless the Collateral Obligor has undergone a series of diligence checks to ensure the submission will meet the requirements set out by the Irish Stock Exchange.

 A bond is simply an I O U. The Collateral Manager(s) borrow investors money with a promise to pay it back at the end of the term of the Bond.
 Along the way the Collateral Manager will pay a rate of interest (also known as the Coupon).
 The Collateral Managers will use investors money, until they have to pay it back, to grow their business and reach a level where they no longer need to borrow.